vicres/academic-kickstart/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "The **Plants, Fire & Atmosphere Laboratory** studies the processes underlying vegetation responses to global change" subtitle = ""
+title = "**Plants, Fire & Atmosphere Laboratory**
+The PHAT LAB is based at Southwest University for Science and Technology and it studies the processes underlying vegetation responses to global change" subtitle = ""

 [design]